 Radiation oncology nurses are licensed registered nurses.
 Many have additional accreditation in the specialty of oncology nursing.
 Radiation oncology nurses work collaboratively with radiation oncologists and radiation therapists to care for you and your family at the time of consultation, while you are receiving treatment and during your follow-up care.
 The nurses will explain the possible side effects you may experience and describe how you can manage them.
 They will assess how you are doing throughout treatment and will help you cope with the changes you may experience.
 They will also provide support and counseling to you and your family.

-Radiation therapists work with under the supervision of the radiation oncologists to administer the daily radiation treatment.
-They maintain daily records and regularly check the treatment machines to make sure they are working properly.
+Radiation therapists work with under the supervision of the radiation oncologists to administer the daily radiation treatments.

 The Linear Accelerator, used for Intensity Modulated Radiation Therapy (IMRT), is the latest in 3DCRT (conformal radiation therapy).
 IMRT uses three-dimensional imaging and treatment delivery, and also allows variation of radiation dose intensity and is far more precise than standard 3DCRT.
 In IMRT, very small beams with varying intensities can be aimed at a tumor from many angles.
 The intensity of each beam can be controlled.
 During treatment, the beam shapes change hundreds of times.
 The radiation dose can be made to bend around healthy tissues so that it does not become damaged.